adafruit/Wippersnapper_Boards/README.md

 * `address` [REQUIRED]: The i2c device's unique bus address.
 Must be between 0x00 and 0x7F.
 * `address2` [optional]: An optional second i2c unique bus address.
 Must be between 0x00 and 0x7F.
 * `version` [optional]: The version of the sensor HW and the driver to allow us to differentiate versions of the board or driver
-* `sensor_id` [optional]: A unique sensor identifier that is used to differentiate this specific sensor instance from any others that are present on the system or in the sensor network
+* `sensorId` [optional]: A unique sensor identifier that is used to differentiate this specific sensor instance from any others that are present on the system or in the sensor network
 * `type` [optional]: The sensor type, based on [sensors_type_t in sensors.h](https://github.com/adafruit/Adafruit_Sensor/blob/master/Adafruit_Sensor.h).
-* `max_value` [optional]: The maximum value that this sensor can return (in the appropriate SI unit)
+* `maxValue` [optional]: The maximum value that this sensor can return (in the appropriate SI unit)
-* `min_value` [optional]: The minimum value that this sensor can return (in the appropriate SI unit)
+* `minValue` [optional]: The minimum value that this sensor can return (in the appropriate SI unit)
 * `resolution` [optional]: The smallest difference between two values that this sensor can report (in the appropriate SI unit)
-* `min_delay` [optional]: The minimum delay in microseconds between two sensor events, or '0' if there is no constant sensor rate
+* `minDelay` [optional]: The minimum delay in microseconds between two sensor events, or '0' if there is no constant sensor rate

 # Examples